Skip to main content

 The NASEM Report a Clinical Turning Point

-Growing use of therapy prompted the FDA to commission a comprehensive study by the National Academies of Sciences, Engineering, and Medicine (NASEM).
-The resulting 2020 report became a landmark document, articulating a clear public health perspective on the practice.
 The NASEM committee found insufficient evidence to support claims that compounded preparations were safer or more effective than their FDA-approved counterparts.
 The report highlighted significant safety concerns related to the lack of standardization, which could lead to dosing errors or contamination.

 The NASEM report raised significant concerns about the safety and efficacy of compounded hormones due to a lack of rigorous testing and standardization.

-A central recommendation was for clinicians to restrict the use of to specific, documented medical necessities, such as an allergy to an ingredient in an FDA-approved product.
-Furthermore, the report specifically identified testosterone pellets as a point of concern.
-The committee noted that the complexity of the drug delivery mechanism, combined with a lack of testing and guidance for compounders, presented unique safety risks.
+The committee noted that the complexity of the drug delivery mechanism, combined with a lack of bioavailability testing and guidance for compounders, presented unique safety risks.
 This expert analysis provided the FDA with a scientific foundation to increase its scrutiny of compounded hormones.

 What Are the Regulatory Tools for Increased Scrutiny?

 Following the NASEM report, the FDA began more actively considering tools to manage the risks associated with certain compounded products.
 One of the most significant is the “Difficult to Compound List.”
 This is a list of drugs that the FDA, after a review process, determines present demonstrable difficulties for compounding that could affect their safety or effectiveness.

 Once a drug is placed on this list, it is prohibited from being compounded under sections 503A and 503B.

-The recommended that ten different hormones, including testosterone, testosterone cypionate, and estradiol, be evaluated as candidates for this list.
+The NASEM report recommended that ten different hormones, including testosterone, testosterone cypionate, and estradiol, be evaluated as candidates for this list.
 This represents a direct pathway through which the FDA could significantly curtail the compounding of bioidentical hormones, including pellets.

 Academic

 A sophisticated analysis of the regulatory framework governing testosterone pellets reveals a deep tension between the principles of personalized medicine and the imperatives of public health.
-This tension is most evident in the FDA’s handling of compounded (cBHT), which exists in a legal and scientific gray area.
+This tension is most evident in the FDA’s handling of compounded bioidentical hormone therapy (cBHT), which exists in a legal and scientific gray area.
 The core of the issue resides in the pharmacokinetics of pellet delivery and the systemic challenge of monitoring therapies that bypass conventional safety and efficacy evaluations.

-The 1997 Food and Drug Administration Modernization Act (FDAMA) codified exemptions for compounding pharmacies under Section 503A, effectively carving out a space for bespoke therapies.
-This legislation was predicated on the traditional model of a local pharmacist preparing a unique formulation for a single patient.
 The subsequent rise of large-scale compounding operations marketing cBHT nationally challenged this paradigm.
 It created a scenario where products that were functionally similar to manufactured drugs were being distributed without undergoing the rigorous New Drug Application (NDA) process, which demands extensive clinical trials to establish safety and efficacy for a specified use.

 The Pharmacokinetic Challenge of Pellets

 Testosterone pellets present a unique challenge from a pharmacological standpoint.
 Unlike injections or transdermal creams, which produce more predictable and shorter-acting peaks and troughs in serum hormone levels, pellets are designed for long-term, zero-order release kinetics.
 In theory, they release the hormone at a relatively constant rate as the pellet dissolves.
+In practice, achieving consistent bioavailability from a compounded pellet is exceptionally difficult.
+Factors influencing drug release include:

 • Pellet Composition ∞ The ratio of active hormone to excipients (binders) can alter the density and dissolution rate.